jackd/jackd.github.io/_posts/2025-11-28-cgt-market-distortions.md

 Note this change results in equilibrium net rental yield of 2.3%.
 Assuming non-interest operating costs of 1%, that means a gross rental yield of 3.3% - which is roughly consistent with [today's house market](https://www.firstlinks.com.au/asset-class-australia-offers-best-value-now).
 It's quite a bit higher than the net equilibrium yield with the normal CGT discount of 1.1%.
 This suggests that if we were to make the change shortly the effect on rental yields will be for them to stabilize, but enacting it later would result in a more dramatic change.

+#### Comparison to Other Tax Models

+This uniform investment tax model is very close to two existing models.

+Way back in 2008, the [Henry Tax Review](https://en.wikipedia.org/wiki/Henry_Tax_Review) suggested replacing the CGT discount with a Savings Income Discount (SID).
+This proposed SID would be set slightly lower than the CGT discount at 40%, but apply to rental income and interest payments.
+While interest payments could still be deducted against regular income, the SID would be applied first, closing the tax arbitrage opportunity that distorts markets.

+Another model similar to the above that works well overseas - most prominently in Scandinavian countries - is the dual income system (DIS), where labor income is siloed from investment income and each is taxed separately, potentially at different rates.
+This has [the support of independent MP Allegra Spender](https://www.theguardian.com/commentisfree/2025/aug/21/australia-economic-roundtable-idea-wages-taxes-income).

 #### Do the Wealthy Need More Tax Breaks?

 Now I'll stress I'm not advocating this as the tax policy.
 There's a strong argument that we should be moving towards a more progressive tax policy, rather than giving more discounts to those with enough excess income to invest.
 I'll preempt this criticism with two points.

 Firstly, the discount doesn't need to be 50%.
 It could be 40%, or 25%.
 It could start at 50% and get reduced subsequently.
 The market distortions are eliminated with any value.
 It might be easiest to start at 50% because there's no way it can be misconstrued as a tax increase.

 Secondly, and much more importantly, I don't think we should let perfect get in the way of good.
 Like it or not, the wealthy have undue influence on policy, and a solution that leaves them no worse off while benefitting the whole of society would be better than failing to enact a more just system.
 I see it akin to compensating slave owners when slavery was abolished.
-Was it _fair_ that slave owners got paid to release their slaves, when the slaves themselves got nothing?
-Absolutely not - but without the slave owners on board, slavery would have persistent longer than it did.
+Was it _fair_ that slave owners got paid to release their slaves, when the slaves themselves were never compensated for their servitude?
+Absolutely not - but without the slave owners on board, slavery would have persisted for longer.
 It's certainly uncomfortable, but sometimes we have to take the least uncomfortable option.

 ## What if I'm Talking to a Normal Human?